Diversity, Equity and Inclusion

 Why We Promote Diversity, Equity, and Inclusion

-We want to create a fair and bias-free environment in which individuals of all backgrounds gather from all over the world, respect each other, enjoy work, conduct themselves as responsible members of society, and continue driving innovation by taking on challenges and growing along with the company.
+Our aim in promoting DE&I is to create a fair and bias-free environment in which individuals of all backgrounds gather from all over the world, respect each other, enjoy work, conduct themselves as responsible members of society, and continue driving innovation by taking on challenges and growing along with the company.

 Epson's customers are the people around the world who use our products and services.
 To fulfill our goal of enriching the lives of as many people as possible, we must understand these diverse customers and deliver new value that surprises and delights them, and to do that, we must be diverse ourselves.
 An environment where differences are acknowledged, accepted, and respected is essential.
 Without it, we could not take advantage of that diversity.
-To sustain corporate growth, we must develop a corporate culture in which all employees can enjoy working and can participate in discussions as equals, regardless of background.
-I believe that such a workplace is indispensable for a company seeking to address and solve societal issues.
+To sustain corporate growth, we will develop a corporate culture in which all employees can enjoy working and can participate in discussions as equals, regardless of background.
+Such a workplace is indispensable for a company seeking to address and solve societal issues.
 In other words, the foundations for creating a free and open workplace are mutual respect and a commitment to diversity, equity, and inclusion.

 Diversity is one of our most important management issues.
 I will work with the management team to develop a corporate culture in which all people can make the most of their abilities by eliminating any gender gaps and other forms of inequity, creating systems for incorporating diverse opinions, and providing various work arrangement options.
 Through these activities, I aim for us to be a company where neither majorities nor minorities exist in the minds of our employees, and I will transform the company into a place where employees embrace different values, ways of thinking, and unique new ideas.